justinegeffen/mattermost_raspberrypi_recipe/README.md

 The Raspberry Pi architecture is not officially supported by Mattermost, but there is an excellent resource available with steps and helpful links [Mattermost on Raspberry Pi](https://kartoffelsalat.ddns.net/post/mattermost-raspi/), which further linked me to a really great repo with the latest install files provided by [SmartHoneyBee](https://github.com/SmartHoneybee/ubiquitous-memory/releases/).

 The builds are updated regularly, so the most recent version of Mattermost (5.21) is available.
 There are installers for quite a few flavors of Linux.
 The version I used was **Linux-arm-tar.gz** as I'm running Raspbian 9 (stretch) on my Raspberry Pi 3 Model B which has an ARM Cortex-A53 processor.
-You can check this by running *uname --kernel-name --kernel-release" --machine*.
+You can check this by running *uname --kernel-name --kernel-release --machine*.
 If your Pi is out the box, the results should be something like **Linux 4.14.34-v7+ arm71**.
 If you've installed a different flavor of Linux, it'll be different so choose the appropriate install file.

 Setting up MySQL
 ----------------